Lawn conversion rebate

 Dry creeks, basins, and swales for capturing rain (watershed approach) Rocks or mulch without any plants

-50% plant coverage or more to encourage healthy soil and prevent the urban heat island effect.
-For any new or existing trees, coverage includes the full canopy.
-Less than 50% plant coverage
+50% plant coverage or more to encourage healthy soil and prevent the urban heat island effect; for any new or existing trees, coverage includes the full canopy Less than 50% plant coverage

 Cardboard paper, or other completely biodegradable weed barriers Landscape fabric, any plastic or non-biodegradable weed barriers

-Removing sprinklers and hand watering (no irrigation system) Artificial turf, due to environmental considerations such as plastic leaching, lack of viable recycling options, and the urban heat island effect
+Projects including pool-to-garden conversions are eligible to count towards rebate area Artificial turf, due to environmental considerations such as plastic leaching, lack of viable recycling options, and the urban heat island effect

 During any 24-month period, the combined rebate amount provided by EBMUD may not exceed $2,000 for residential and small multi-family properties (4 units or less), and $15,000 for commercial and large multi-family properties (5+ units).
-You may apply for an additional rebate amount after the 24-month period has elapsed.
+You may apply for an additional rebate after the 24-month period has elapsed.

 Our rebate programs have expiration dates to allow us to make modifications as needed.
 Unless designated as a pilot on our website, most of our rebate programs will continue beyond the expiration date listed on the application.